 Coulter pine (Pinus coulteri), ranges from Contra Costa county east of San Francisco, south into Baja California.
 It grows from about 1,000 feet (sometimes lower) to above 7,000 feet, but is restricted to west and south of the San Joaquin Valley.
 It is nowhere abundant in foothills, chaparral and oak woodland.
 It is heat and drought tolerant; it may occur with gray, ponderosa or knobcone pines, and can grow and even hybridize with Jeffrey pine in the southern ranges.

-Coulter pine also exhibits variable closed-coneness, an adaptation to fire, opening to release seeds only in extreme heat or fire.
+Coulter pine exhibits variable closed-coneness, an adaptation to fire, opening to release seeds only in extreme heat or fire.
 In some cases cones open readily and in others cones remain tightly sealed for a number of years.

-Open, sparsely foliaged, multi-trunked gray pine (Pinus sabiniana) for comparison
+Sparsely foliaged, multi-trunked gray pine (Pinus sabiniana).